girishji/optical-keyboard-mx/README.md

 jlcpcb have them assemble only 2 (out of 5) pcbs with SMD components (choose green FR4).
 The other pcb's can be used as base plates.
 The two pcb's (one with SMD assembly and one without) are soldered together using a special type of tin-coated standoff.
+If you are using a heatgun use solder paste generously.
+If using soldering iron solder from back of the standoff also.
-The switch plate is then screwed at the top.
+Then screw the switch plate on top.
 There is also a wrist rest.
 You can eliminate the wrist area completely by editing the edge-cuts layer of main pcb.
 All pcb's are 1.6 mm thickness.